Studying Chemistry at Bloxham School

 At the end of the Fourth Form a decision is made as to which pupils will go on to study three individual science GCSEs, or which are more suited to the double award science course.
 Topics studied include: bonding and structure, chemical reactions and calculations, acids and bases, structure of metals, hydrocarbons and polymers.

 In the Fifth Form the year group is divided in to sets taking the separate sciences and the double award course.
-Topics include: electrolysis, analysis, ammonia, further organic chemistry.
+Topics include: electrolysis, analysis, ammonia and further organic chemistry.

 Chemistry in the Sixth Form